Kakikakikakki/MF-ADCCA/README.md

 If one wants to implement the return-based A-DFA using financial price series, then

 	basic_dcca(x, x, Q=2, m=2, trend_base=None, skip_agg=True, observations=100, asymmetry_base='return')

+If one wants to designate a specific series for the benchmark aganist defining asymmetry, then by using your own series at hand,

+	basic_dcca(x, x, Q=2, m=2, trend_base=my_series, skip_agg=True, observations=100, asymmetry_base='optional')

 ## Return